symfony/symfony-docs/validation/groups.rst

 ``registration``
     Contains the constraints on the ``email`` and ``password`` fields only.

-Constraints in the ``Default`` group of a class are the constraints that have either no explicit group configured or that are configured to a group equal to the class name or the string ``Default``.
+Constraints in the ``User`` group of a class are the constraints that have either no explicit group configured or that are configured to a group equal to the class name or the string ``Default``.